North Carolina Man Fleeing Police Swims Into Ocean, Gets Chased By Shark

 It seemed like a good idea at the time.

-A North Carolina man, on the run from the cops, decided to ditch the police by swimming into the ocean.
-Unfortunately for the miscreant, the ocean has no shortage of sharks, and as he found out rather quickly, sharks see a human swimming furiously as prey.
+A North Carolina man on the run from the cops decided to ditch the police by swimming into the ocean.
+Unfortunately for the miscreant, the ocean has no shortage of sharks, and as he found out rather quickly, sharks may see a human swimming furiously as prey.
 The shark joined the cops in taking up the chase.

 It didn’t end well.